 - USC Medical School’s New Digital Collection (2015) – http://www.statelibrary.sc.gov/news/new-digital-collection-%E2%80%93-history-usc-school-medicine

-- Send your press release to any contacts your institution might have with the press and Curtis Rogers at the South Carolina State Library.
-Dr. Rogers will add the press release to the SC State Library’s online Press Releases web page.
+- Send your press release to any contacts your institution might have with the press and to the South Carolina State Library for addition to the SC State Library’s online Press Releases web page.

 - E-mail the press release to your constituents and any professional or topically related listservs and/or mailing lists.
 Both the South Carolina Library Association and the South Carolina Archival Association have a mailing list or listserv and would be excellent resources for promoting your collections.